OTRI-Unipd/OTRI/.github/pull_request_template.md

 [List of changed files, what changed and why.
 Be specific about important things that need to be understood, ignore self-explaining changes]
 [When listing:

-+ Use plus for additions
+`+` Use plus for additions
-- Use minus for deletions/code removals
+`-` Use minus for deletions/code removals
-~ Use tilde for changes]
+`~` Use tilde for changes

+Remember to surround them with ` otherwise they'll be changed to list bullets]